Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 Dir.chdir("/tmp")

-"/etc" .
-DIRECTORY_SEPARATOR . "hosts" os.path.join('/etc', 'hosts') File.join("/etc", "hosts")
+os.path.join('/etc', 'hosts') "/etc" .
+DIRECTORY_SEPARATOR . "hosts" File.join("/etc", "hosts")

-dirname and basename use File::Basename;
+dirname and basename let path = require('path');

 os.path.dirname('/etc/hosts')